Rchristiani/es6-easy-wins/talk.md

 The newest iteration of the Javascript language is just around the corner.
 As of June 2015 the spec for ES6/ES2015 has been [approved](http://www.infoq.com/news/2015/06/ecmascript-2015-es6).
 Because of that there will be a lot of new features and syntax coming to a browser near you!

 Lets break down some of the Easy Wins from the new version.
 When I say Easy Wins I mean things that do not require a large amount of research to start working with.
-For example we will not be talking about Generators or Symbols, I think those require a more in depth post.
+For example we will not be talking about Generators or Spread Parameters, I think those require a more in depth post.

 Some of the things thing we will go over are:
 - `let`